Sullla's AI Survivor Season Three Alternate Histories

 Map Dynamics

-Of course, it helped that Team Good happened to consist of the best economic leader and the best culture-monger in Civilization IV, both of whom had the two best starting positions in the map regarding land quality and quantity.
-Mansa's land was rich, while Gandhi was all but guaranteed a nice peninsula to his east that secured him 3-4 extra cities.
-The elephant in the room: it was Gandhi who got the king’s ransom of the win-share.
-Thankfully, there is an easy explanation: Mansa’s central position was a deathtrap, giving all four of the bad guys easy access to him.
+Of course, it did not hurt that Team Good was comprised of the best economic leader and the best pure culture-monger in Civilization IV, and the two also happened to have the best land.
+Mansa's land was rich and fertile, while Gandhi had a lot of room and was all but guaranteed a nice peninsula to his east that secured him 3-4 extra cities than normal.
+Shockingly, it was Gandhi who got the king’s ransom of the win-share.
+Thankfully, there is an easy explanation: Mansa’s central position, while lush, was a deathtrap in this field, giving all four of the bad guys easy access to him.
 In many games, Mansa would be so embroiled in war that all he could do was serve as a meat shield for the Indians.
 As Gandhi’s eight wins can attest, Mansa was a fantastic meat shield, but it came at a cost nonetheless: Mansa only won three games and was either dead or utterly broken in most of the other games.
-Surprisingly, the biggest hurdles to high peaceweight success were Mansa and Gandhi themselves.
-The two frequently held different faiths, sparking conflict between the two that derailed multiple of their games.
+We do not often see Mansa lucky to win the Actual Game!

 Leader Dynamics